shakes76/PatternAnalysis-2023/recognition/vision_transformer_ryanlederhose/README.md

-# Vision Transformer for ADNI Dataset
+# Classifying Alzheimer's Disease of the ADNI brain data using a visual transformer